SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 **Interactions in the small scale world occur through the creation and annihilation of particles.**

-Neutrinos interact only by weak interactions, whi
+Neutrinos interact only by weak interactions, which is (bar gravity, which is the weakest physical interaction) a very weak physical interaction.